Abhrojyoti2001/KNN-demo-Classifier/README.md

 # KNN-demo-Classifier
-Creating a KNN Classifier with own code
+Creating a KNN Classifier with my own code